SamhithaSampath/ITMD542-LAB2/README.md

 ## Installation/Running Instructions
 1. Clone the repository: `git clone https://github.com/SamhithaSampath/ITMD542-LAB2.git`
-2. Navigate to the project directory: `cd ITMD542-LAB2` or by using this -> git clone https://github.com/SamhithaSampath/ITMD542-LAB2.git <new-directory>
+2. Navigate to the project directory: `cd ITMD542-LAB2` or by using this -> git clone https://github.com/SamhithaSampath/ITMD542-LAB2.git <new-directory> in a new directory.
 3. Install dependencies: `npm install`
 4. Start the application: `npm start`
 5. Open your browser and go to: `http://localhost:4000`